17 Sights in Duisburg, Germany (with Map and Images)

 Show sight on map

-Museum Küppersmühle (MKM) is a Centre for Modern and Contemporary Art based Duisburg's Inner Harbour.
+Museum Küppersmühle (MKM) is a Centre for Modern and Contemporary Art based in Duisburg's Inner Harbour.
 It houses the Ströher Collection.
 It is part of the Duisburg: Town and Harbour section of the Ruhr Industrial Heritage Trail.

 Wikipedia: Museum Küppersmühle (EN), Website